Find Effective Programs for Adolescents and Teenagers at Artemis

 2. Peer Pressure

 Growing up as a teenager is a difficult time for any young person, regardless of their economic or social background.
-It’s an age where most young people are looking for something they can relate to, and some will go to great lengths to feel accepted and avoid that stomachless feeling of rejection.
+It’s an age where most young people are looking for something they can relate to, and some will go to great lengths to feel accepted and avoid the feeling of rejection.

 3. Thrill-Seeking Behavior

 Certain individuals are programmed from a young age to search for a change in consciousness or look for their next thrill.
-Whether the high comes from the drug itself or the act of breaking the rules, the adrenaline high can lead to full blown drug abuse just as fast as any driving factor.
+Whether the high comes from the drug itself or the act of breaking the rules, the adrenaline high can lead to full-blown drug abuse just as fast as any driving factor.

 4. Low Self-Esteem